Kitten Development Stages: Must-Knows About Newborn Kitten Development

 In the Northern hemisphere, intact girl kitties begin to go into heat in February, and can become pregnant as early as four or five months of age.
 Within about 63 days, new furry babies make their appearance so brace yourselves for a bumper crop of cute-icity.

 Kittens gain two to four ounces a week from birth to five to six months of age.
-The kitten immune system is also fully developed by six to eight weeks of age, while the immune protection he gained from Mom begins to fade.
+The kitten immune system becomes fully developed by six to eight weeks of age, while the immune protection he gained from Mom begins to fade.

 Play and interaction with others takes over during weeks five to seven.
 Social play with Mom and siblings begins now, and includes running, rolling, biting, wrestling, climbing, and jumping.
 Mom-cat and siblings let the baby know if he bites or claws too hard and they’ll hiss at him or put an end to the game.
 If you want to avoid kittens chasing your feet, adopt a pair together!
+Otherwise, you’ll need to deal with kitten play aggression.
 Learn more about fostering kittens with socialization tips here.

 When kittens are adopted too early, or are orphaned and hand raised, you’ll have extra challenges to bringing up baby.
 By watching mom, kittens learn to use the litter box, for example.
 What’s cute in a tiny kitten becomes aggravating or even dangerous when he gets older and can tip playtime into play aggression.